How I Read 90+ Books a Year

 Audiobooks are key

 I love audiobooks and I’ll be honest and say that most of my reading is now done through listening to books.
 I have several apps for audiobooks I use regularly, including BookBeat, Audible, Libby and BorrowBox.

-Libby and BorrowBox are both library based apps which means you can listen to any of the books via that app for free!
-The only downside being that they are loans, so you therefore have a set timeframe to listen to them.
-But audiobooks vary in length, anywhere from 1 hours to 56 hours.
+Libby and BorrowBox are both library-based apps which means you can listen to any of the books via that app for free!
+The only downside is that they are loans, so you, therefore, have a set timeframe to listen to them.
+But audiobooks vary in length, anywhere from 1 hour to 56 hours.
 The latter being series like J.R.R.
 Tolkien’s Lord of the Rings or Leo Tolstoy’s War and Peace.
-These are great apps if you want to read 90+ books a year which are only short.
+These are great apps if you want to read 90+ books a year which is only short.